-80 local venues across the LGA.
 COVID-19 hit the music industry particularly hard.
-All events were cancelled and most opportunities for informal performance were made impossible by public health orders.
+All events were cancelled and most opportunities for informal performance were also made impossible by public health orders.
 Musicians had limited options for alternative income sources or to share their art.
-Music People, a 12-episode live music program provided the perfect pivot to allow our local music scene to have an outlet, an audience and an income.
-Music people showcased Newcastle's diversity of musical talent using a city-wide live stream collaboration to reach a network of social media audiences.
-This innovative broadcast model gave our local industry a national audience when the pandemic limited touring opportunities.
-Additionally, the program offered over 140 musicians paid performance opportunities and ongoing employment positions for affiliated creative industries jobs.
-On average, over 6,000 viewers tuned in to each episode of the Music People program.
+Music People, a 12-episode live music program, provided the perfect pivot to allow our local music scene to have an outlet, an audience and an income.
+Music People showcased Newcastle's diversity of musical talent, live-streamed to a network of social media platforms to allow homegrown talent to be discovered.
+Music People enabled 120 musicians and a number of production staff to have paid opportunities in Newcastle during COVID-19.
+Music People averaged 5,500 organic views per episode.